Thermal expansion: Coefficients

 The subscript "p" to the derivative indicates that the pressure is held constant during the expansion, and the subscript V stresses that it is the volumetric (not linear) expansion that enters this general definition.
 In the case of a gas, the fact that the pressure is held constant is important, because the volume of a gas will vary appreciably with pressure as well as temperature.
 For a gas of low density this can be seen from the ideal gas law.

 For various materials

 Volumetric thermal expansion coefficient for a semicrystalline polypropylene.

 Linear thermal expansion coefficient for some steel grades.

 This section summarizes the coefficients for some common materials.

-For isotropic materials the coefficients linear thermal expansion α and volumetric thermal expansion α_{V} are related by α_{V} = 3α.

-For liquids usually the coefficient of volumetric expansion is listed and linear expansion is calculated here for comparison.
+For isotropic materials, the coefficients linear thermal expansion α and volumetric thermal expansion α_{V} are related by α_{V} = 3α.
+For liquids, usually the coefficient of volumetric expansion is listed and linear expansion is calculated here for comparison.

-For common materials like many metals and compounds, the thermal expansion coefficient is inversely proportional to the melting point.
+For common materials, such as many metals and compounds, the thermal expansion coefficient is inversely proportional to the melting point.

 In particular, for metals the relation is: